Traz77/ProjectFlix/README.md

-# Project-Ex4
 ## Description

 Welcome to our ProjectFlix!

-Our workflow began with developing a C++ server that manages users, their watch history, and provides a reccomendation system based on similarity to other users and their preferences.
+Our workflow began with developing a C++ server that manages users, their watch history, and provides a recommendation system based on similarity to other users and their preferences.
 Then, we made a Node.JS server in MVC structure that store the movie and category objects, devides them, acts as a bridge to the recommendation system and store data in MongoDB - allowing CRUD operations.
 At last, we created React Frontend and an Android app for the clients, to use the application accross platforms.